10 Thoughtful Alternatives to “I Hope This Email Finds You Well”

 writer, editor, semicolon lover.

-Why shouldn’t you use “I hope this email finds you well”?
+Why shouldn’t you use this phrase?

 For example, starting an email with “I hope this email finds you well” when you know for a fact that the recipient has been out sick for the past week isn’t the most thoughtful or personal way to begin a conversation.
 Instead, starting the email with asking how they’re doing or if they need any help managing their workload shows that you actually care—and that you’re paying attention.

-Luckily, there are plenty of alternatives to “I hope this email finds you well,”whether you’re trying to network, congratulate a coworker on a job well done, or follow up on a deadline.
+But we won't leave you with just those.
+Below, you'll find more specific (and, let's be real, more productive) ways to start your email, whether you’re trying to network, congratulate a coworker on a job well done, or follow up on a deadline.

-You can do away with “I hope this email finds you well” completely,and instead choose the right alternative for whatever situation you find yourself in at work.
+You can do away with this cliché completely, and instead choose the right alternative for whatever situation you find yourself in at work.
+Here's how to say “I hope this email finds you well” without actually saying it:

-1. “It’s a pleasure connecting with you again.”
+1. “It’s a pleasure connecting with you again”

 This classic line is the perfect way to affirm the good rapport you have with the person you’re emailing.
 Make sure this line feels genuine to the recipient by following it up with a specific reason as to why you’re glad to be reconnecting with them.